bitrise-io/devcenter/_articles/testing/android-run-a-unit-test.md

 Luckily, your Android primary workflow already contains the `Android Unit Test` and the `Android Lint` steps which are responsible for performing unit test on your build.

-{% include message_box.html type="note" title="My message" content="
-If you use custom steps or scripts, our `Deploy to Bitrise.io` step by default deploys files/build artifacts from the `$BITRISE_DEPLOY_DIR` directory, so make sure that you move the generated app there, or set the deploy directory or the file path input of the step to point to the location of the files/build artifacts.
+{% include message_box.html type="note" title="Using custom steps/scripts" content=" If you use custom steps or scripts, our `Deploy to Bitrise.io` step by default deploys files/build artifacts from the `$BITRISE_DEPLOY_DIR` directory, so make sure that you move the generated app there, or set the deploy directory or the file path input of the step to point to the location of the files/build artifacts.
 Please note, that if the specified path is a directory, then every file in that directory will be deployed.
 If there are subdirectories in the specified directory, they won't get uploaded!
 You can upload a directory's content recursively, if you use the **Compress** option, which will compress the whole directory including every subdirectory.
 And finally, if you specify a file path, then only the specified file will get deployed.
 "%}

 ## Generate test reports